These Notes are divided into the following sections:

 Hydrogen bonding

-The author should be urged to present numeric details in a Table, using the Comment section to describe overall features, such as chains, sheets, graph-set motifs.
+Numeric details should be presented in a Table, with the Results and discussion (or similar) section used to describe the overall features and networks formed, such as chains, sheets or graph-set motifs.

 Extensive numerical details in the text instead of a Table are undesirable, and repeating significant amounts of the contents of a Table in the text should also be avoided.
 The same applies to molecular geometry (bond lengths, bond angles and torsion angles).